digma-ai/digma-helm-helper/README.md

 The problem is that your `volumeMounts` for your container is empty and kustomize cannot add it.

 How to fix: change line `https://github.com/digma-ai/java-in-helm-instrumentation/blob/main/kustomize/kustomization.yaml#L32` from `path: "/spec/template/spec/containers/0/volumeMounts/-"` to `path: "/spec/template/spec/containers/0/volumeMounts"`

+Kustomize updates only the first container of my deployment.

+We assume you have only one container per deployment configuration, if it's not true for you, you need to duplicate patch `https://github.com/digma-ai/java-in-helm-instrumentation/blob/main/kustomize/kustomization.yaml#L9` section and and change duplicated lines `11,27,32` with next number of your container (to `1`, means second container).

+Example: path: "/spec/template/spec/containers/**1**/env/-"